MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

     ![Place a dotted line](media/place-tether.PNG "Place a dotted line")

-### Best practices for dotted lines
+    >[!TIP}

-- Placement isn’t exact, so if you’re connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (a number, for example) at the end of the dotted line.
+    >Placement isn’t exact, so if you’re connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (a number, for example) at the end of the dotted line.

 ## Place your holograms